telerik/maui-docs/controls/timespanpicker/timespanpicker-formatting.md

 ---
 title: Formatting
-page_title: .NET MAUI TimeSpan Picker Documentation | TimeSpan Format Strings
+page_title: .NET MAUI TimeSpanPicker Documentation | TimeSpan Format Strings
-description: Check our &quot;Formatting&quot; documentation article for Telerik TimeSpan Picker for .NET MAUI.
+description: Check our &quot;Formatting&quot; documentation article for Telerik TimeSpanPicker for .NET MAUI.
 position: 2
-slug: timespan-picker-formatting
+slug: timespanpicker-formatting
 ---

 # TimeSpan Formatting

-Time Picker for .NET MAUI allows you to use standard or custom time format strings.
+TimeSpanPicker for .NET MAUI allows you to use standard or custom time format strings.
 Set formatting to the spinners that are displayed when the picker is opened - through the `SpinnerFormat` property and when time is selected through the `DisplayStringFormat` property.

 ## DisplayString Format

 * `DisplayStringFormat`(*string*): Defines the format of the string that will be visualized when the picker dialog is closed.

->note The format set for **DisplayStringFormat** should be a valid time span format - [Standard Time Formst Strings]({%slug timespan-picker-formatting%}#standard-timespan-format-strings) and [Custom Time format Strings]({%slug timespan-picker-formatting%}#custom-timespan-format-strings).
+>note The format set for **DisplayStringFormat** should be a valid time span format - [Standard Time Formst Strings]({%slug timespanpicker-formatting%}#standard-timespan-format-strings) and [Custom Time format Strings]({%slug timespanpicker-formatting%}#custom-timespan-format-strings).

 ## Spinner Format